Menu

 • Support children in completing their Maths homework, encouraging independence where possible.

-Our PE days will be on a Monday and Thursday.
+Our PE days will staying on a Monday and Thursday.
 Please ensure children come to school in the correct kit on these days and that long hair is tied back.
 We do not allow the children to wear earrings for PE so please can they be removed on these days or taped over.

 Thank you for taking the time to read all the information.